MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddicb_updategpuvirtualaddress.md

 ### -field hContext

 Specifies the context against which the map operation will be synchronized against.
 This also determines which kernel context the map operation will be executed against.
-In an linked display adapter configuration <b>hContext</b> defines a physical GPU, whose page tables are modified.
+In a linked display adapter configuration <b>hContext</b> defines a physical GPU, whose page tables are modified.

 ### -field hFenceObject